5th Infantry Regiment (United States): 1975 to present

 After the Vietnam War the 1st Battalion, 5th Infantry returned to Hawaii where it served with the 25th Infantry Division until the late 1980s when it spent a brief period located at Camp Howze/Camp Edwards East with the 2nd Infantry Division in Korea.

+The 1st Battalion, 5th Infantry was active at Camp Howze Korea as part of 3rd Brigade, 2nd Infantry Division from 1987 to August 1990, when it moved temporarily to Warrior Base to assume a three-month Korean Demilitarized Zone (DMZ) mission, and moved the remainder of its assets to Camp Hovey.
+The unit was probably active prior to 1989 in 3rd Bde.
+In 1992 3rd Bde was deactivated at Camp Howze.
+The battalion was active at Camp Hovey, Korea, as part of 2nd Bde 2nd Infantry Division from October 1990 to 1996 where it moved from Camp Howze after its 1990 DMZ mission.

 In August 1995 the 1st Battalion, 5th Infantry Regiment was reassigned to Fort Lewis, Washington, as part of the 1st Brigade "Lancers," 25th Infantry Division (Light).
 In 1996 the 1st Battalion, 5th Infantry participated in the Advanced Warfighting Experiment, which culminated with a National Training Center rotation in March 1997.
 The battalion received the Army Superior Unit Award for its outstanding contribution to the Advanced Warfighting Experiment.
 For its participation in the Advanced Warfighting Experiment the 1st Battalion, 5th Infantry was presented with the Army Superior Unit Award, 1996–1997.

 The 2nd Battalion, 5th Infantry was reactivated on 16 August 1995 and assigned to the 3rd Brigade, 25th Infantry Division.
 The 2nd Battalion served a one-year tour of duty in Afghanistan from May 2004 to May 2005 as part of the 25th Division's Task Force Bronco.
 For its service in Afghanistan, the 2nd Battalion, 5th Infantry was awarded a Meritorious Unit Commendation.
 As part of the modular conversion of the 25th Infantry Division, the 2nd Battalion was inactivated on 16 November 2005.

 In early 2002 the 1st Brigade "Lancers" began its conversion from a light infantry brigade to a Stryker brigade.
 It began a one-year tour of duty in Iraq in October 2004 where they participated in Operation Phantom Fury.
 The brigade returned to Fort Lewis in September 2005.
 The 1st Brigade was temporarily inactive from June–October 2006.

 In September 2011, the 3rd Brigade of the 1st Armored Division deployed to Afghanistan.
 2nd Battalion, 5th Infantry Regiment was responsible for operations in southern Wardak Province until July 2012.

 In December 2013, 2nd Battalion, 5th Infantry Regiment once again deployed to Afghanistan, this time to Herat province.
 On 6 May 2014, the Battalion Command Sergeant Major, CSM Martin Barreras, was wounded in action during an engagement with enemy personnel.
 He later died from his injuries.

 In September 2019, 1-5IN deployed to Iraq.

 The 1st Battalion, 5th Infantry Regiment is now part of the 1st Infantry Brigade Combat Team, 11th Airborne Division.